topquark22/Plexorino/demux/README.md

 **74HC259:**

-- custom: To your circuit, accodring to your use case.
+- custom: To your circuit, according to your use case.

 | pin | Chip | description      | wiring  |
 |-----|------|------------------|---------|